apollo994/NC_scripts/README.md

 + implement chromatin-chroma interaction data during gene assignment step
 + visualize the score on genome browser interfaces

-The original NCBoost scripts and files were downloaded on 11th April 2019 and my project took place in the following 4 month.

 ## How to run the pipelines